Rominou34/game-of-life/README.md

 ## TODO

-* Display the result in a canvas instead of some shitty ASCII
 * Allow the user to choose the size of the world
 * Allow the user to choose the spawn probability for cells ( if they want a lot of cells of nah )
+* Allow the user to choose the starting pattern by toggling cases or start with a random world
 * Display the number of iterations
 * Display some kill feed ( how many cells live / are dead )